SEO and franchises

 There are many different strategies for earning backlinks, including

-- Claiming your Google My Business listing, and linking to it from your site.
+- Claiming your Google Business Profile listing, and linking to it from your site.

 - Sponsoring local sports teams, clubs, or charities.
 You might get a backlink from a sponsor page.

 - Getting into the local news.
 If your franchise location participates in local events, you may be able to get into the local news and score a link from an online article.
 You can also write press releases when your franchise does something newsworthy.

 - Finding mentions of your franchise or product in online articles and asking editors if they would add a link to your website.

 - Listing your website on online directories, both general (think yellow pages) and ones that are specific to your city, region, or industry.
 One easy way to search for these is to type “[name of your city or region] + business listings” into the search bar.